Can hypnotic suggestion help when managing pain after a stroke?

 Right.
-And here’s the options that I got to heal myself quicker, faster, better, easier, because like you said, you had a remarkable recovery a month earlier than it should have been.
+And here are the options that I got to heal myself quicker, faster, better, easier, because like you said, you had a remarkable recovery a month earlier than it should have been.
 And that was pure thought, attitude, and getting off your butt and doing something because you actually had to put in a lot of work to do that.
 There.
-Were a lot of people just lay down and give up and expect the world or their family or society take care of them.
+A lot of people just lay down and give up and expect the world or their family or society to take care of them.
 Unfortunately, that’s not the way the world works.

 I had the benefit of deciding that I wasn’t going to listen to doctors give me definitive answers to anything.
 So I never asked them, How long will it take for me to recover?
 I never said to them, Will I ever be able to walk again, I never said any of that stuff.
 All I thought was okay, this is the condition that I mean, I can’t walk, I can’t move my arm.
 So let’s see what I can get back on my own.

 So please don’t call it my bad arm, because it’s nothing bad about it.
-So I my instinct taught me not to listen to people in the words that they were going to say to me about and label myself. recovery in any way, shape, or form or my injury?
+So my instinct taught me not to listen to people in the words that they were going to say to me and label myself. recovery in any way, shape, or form of my injury?

 And you got to remember that.
 So that’s something to be very, very aware of.
 And like I said, what you say to yourself and what you say to others, I mean, remember that stupid blind sticks or stones won’t break my bones, but words will never hurt me.
 Yeah, that’s crap.
 You can kill people with the power of your voice and words and suggestions very easily and it’s done.
 Every single day.

-So even somebody thinking or saying that your words will never hurt me, you’re saying that those words can still have an impact somewhere on the unconscious.
+So even if somebody thinks or says that your words will never hurt me, you’re saying that those words can still have an impact somewhere on the unconscious.

 Oh, absolutely.
 Words are destructive.
-Like I said, you can use words to kill people with.
+As I said, you can use words to kill people.
 Yeah, I do.
 I am Joel, an extreme example that is checked off the suicide bombers and kamikaze pilots.

 Yeah.
 I get told what to do, and I do it.

 Yeah.
-So you remember the power of suggestion, which is words, and the words that you choose to give people you can use it for positive.
-You can use it to make the world a better place you can use to heal yourself and others, or you can use it to destroy the planet.
-That’s all ethical choice that you have to make.
+So you remember the power of suggestion, which is words, and the words that you choose to give people you can use for positive.
+You can use it to make the world a better place you can use it to heal yourself and others, or you can use it to destroy the planet.
+That’s all ethical choices that you have to make.